Reynoutria japonica: Uses

 Japanese knotweed flowers are valued by some beekeepers as an important source of nectar for honeybees, at a time of year when little else is flowering.
 Japanese knotweed yields a monofloral honey, usually called bamboo honey by northeastern U.S. beekeepers, like a mild-flavored version of buckwheat honey (a related plant also in the Polygonaceae).

 The young stems are edible as a spring vegetable, with a flavour similar to rhubarb.
 In some locations, semi-cultivating Japanese knotweed for food has been used as a means of controlling knotweed populations that invade sensitive wetland areas and drive out the native vegetation.
 It is eaten in Japan as sansai or wild foraged vegetable.
 In Europe, young shoots have been used in restaurant cuisine.

-Knotweed can grow up to 30 cm per day, hence it is a fast-growing vegetable tolerant of poor quality soils.
+Knotweed can grow up to per day, hence it is a fast-growing vegetable tolerant of poor quality soils.
 Because knotweed is resistant to over-harvesting, it is more often foraged than cultivated as a vegetable.
 The plant can be eaten raw or cooked.

 Ground-feeding songbirds and gamebirds also eat the seeds.